Zhang Xueliang

-Zhang Xueliang (Note: Also romanized as Chang Hsueh-liang and known later in life as Peter H. L. Chang) (張學良; June 3, 1901 (Note: According to other accounts, 1898 or 1900) – October 15, 2001), also commonly known by his nickname "the Young Marshal", was a Chinese general who in 1928 succeeded his father Zhang Zuolin as the commander of the Northeastern Army.
+Zhang Xueliang (Note: Also romanized as Chang Hsueh-liang and known later in life as Peter H. L. Chang) (張學良; June 3, 1901 (Note: According to other accounts, 1898 or 1900) – October 15, 2001), also known by the epithet "Young Marshal" in contrast to his father "Old Marshal" Zhang Zuolin, was a Chinese general.
 He is best known for his role in the Xi'an Incident in 1936, in which he arrested Chiang Kai-shek and forced him to form a Second United Front with the Chinese Communist Party against the Japanese.

-In 1928, Zhang, at the time a general in the Northeastern Army, became the commander of the army and leader of the Fengtian clique upon his father's assassination.
-A reformer sympathetic to nationalist ideas, he completed the official reunification of China by pledging loyalty to the Nationalist government, and used his powerful base to wield significant influence in the politics of the Nanjing decade.
-Zhang followed Chiang's policy of nonresistance to the Japanese invasions of Manchuria in 1931 and Rehe in 1933, after which he was forced to resign as head of the Northeastern Army.
+In 1928, following the Japanese assassination of his father, Zhang assumed command of the Northeastern Army and leadership of the Fengtian clique.
+A progressive sympathetic to nationalist ideas, he pledged loyalty to the Nationalist government in the Northeast Flag Replacement, bringing an end to the Warlord Era.
+He used his military base to wield considerable influence in the politics of the Nanjing decade.
+He followed a policy of nonresistance to the Japanese invasions of Manchuria in 1931 and Rehe in 1933, the latter of which prompted Wang Jingwei's call for his resignation and provoked public outrage.
+He stepped down after the loss of Rehe.

-In 1935, Zhang was again appointed its commander to suppress the Communists, but became disillusioned with Chiang's policy of "stabilizing China before resisting Japan", and helped to plan the Xi'an Incident.
-Following the incident, Chiang had Zhang arrested for insubordination and sentenced to house arrest, first in mainland China and then in Taiwan.
-Zhang would remain under confinement until 1988, a period of more than 50 years.
-He died of pneumonia in 2001, at the age of 100 in Honolulu, Hawaii.
+In 1934, Zhang was again appointed as commander of the Northeastern Army to suppress the Communists, but he became disillusioned with Chiang's policy of "stabilizing China before resisting Japan," and orchestrated the Xi'an Incident with Yang Hucheng.
+In its aftermath, Chiang placed Zhang under house arrest, first on the mainland and then in Taiwan, for more than five decades until 1988, refraining from executing him due to the intervention of Madam Chiang.
+Zhang died of pneumonia in 2001, at the age of 100 in Honolulu, Hawaii.

 Early life

 Zhang Xueliang was born in Haicheng, Liaoning province on June 3, 1901.
 Zhang was educated by private tutors and, unlike his father, the warlord Zhang Zuolin, he felt at ease in the company of westerners.

 Zhang graduated from Fengtian Military Academy, was made a colonel in the Fengtian Army, and appointed the commander of his father's bodyguards in 1919.
 In 1921 he was sent to Japan to observe military maneuvers, where he developed a special interest in aircraft.
 Later, he developed an air corps for the Fengtian Army, which was widely used in the battles that took place within the Great Wall during the 1920s.
 In 1922, he was promoted to major general and commanded an army-sized force.
 Two years later, he was also made commander of the air units.

+Some studies suggest that he joined the CCP in 1926 and became an underground member, with Chen Qiaonian as his introducer.
+This conclusion was provided by Chen Kongjun(Chen Entian), an independent scholar off CCP history.